Kolelab/Fluorescence-Microscopy-Tools/SLIDER/README.md

 ## Further Instructions

-1. Wire the board according to the schematic.
+1. Wire all components according to the schematic.
+From our experience it is best to start with the voltage regulators and then confirm that the proper voltages are given out.
+Then wire and connect the rest of the components.
 Take your time and check connctions as quite a lot of soldering is required.
 ![Circuit Image](https://github.com/Kolelab/Fluorescence-Microscopy-Tools/blob/master/SLIDER/Circuit%20SLIDER.png)
 1. Before connecting the power supply test all connections with a volt-meter.
 1. Connect the BNC connectors to the board.